HeshamMegid/blog-posts/metrickit/metrickit2020.md

-## Exploring iOS 14: Crash Reporting using MetricKit
+# Exploring iOS 14: Crash Reporting using MetricKit
+# What MetricKit Means for In-process Crash Reporting
+# Is MetricKit in iOS 14 the End of Third-Party Crash Reporting?

 MetricKit was introduced last year with iOS 13, offering a relatively simple API to access a wide range of on-device power and performance metrics for your app.
 With the introduction of iOS 14, MetricKit added 3 new trackable metrics: CPU instructions, animation hitches, and exit reasons.

 Out of those 3 new metrics, the exit reasons metric is the most interesting to me.
 Exit reasons track the various ways an app could be terminated while running in either the foreground or the background.
 Those include things like terminations due to memory pressure, watchdog terminations, as well as crashes.